PUYJALON-Pierre/Medilabo/gateway-server/README.md

 # Spring Cloud API Gateway :

-API Gateway develop in Java, that serve as entry point of Medilabo application.
-It allow to dispatch, modify and filter requests.
+API Gateway develop in Java, that serves as entry point of Medilabo application.
+It allows to dispatch, modify and filter requests.

-Also, it manage security of the application
+Also, it manages security of the application

-This service is part of Medilabo project which allow screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.
+This service is part of Medilabo project which allows screening of type 2 diabetes for patients by using their personnals informations and doctor's notes left during consultations.

 Available for all platforms (PC, tablets, phones)